NVyrsta/NVyrsta/README.md

 * **jQuery** to simplify DOM manipulation and event handling.
 * **Bootstrap and Tailwind** to easily style and layout web pages.
 * **Sass** to extend CSS with variables, mixins, and functions.
-* **Node.js and Express.js** to build scalable and efficient server-side applications that handle data and business logic.
 * **MySQL** to store and manage data for web applications.
 * **Git and GitHub** to collaborate with other developers and manage version control for my projects.
 * **Redux** to manage application state and simplify data flow in React applications.